Robert Barron: Radio/podcast

-Public lectures
+Presentations

 In 2017, Barron delivered the thirtieth Erasmus Lecture titled Evangelizing the Nones, organized by First Things magazine and the Institute on Religion and Public Life.
 In his lecture, Barron addressed the growing rise of religious disaffiliation among younger generations, often referred to as the “nones.”
 He argued that the Church must respond through a renewed commitment to intellectual evangelization, beauty, and moral witness, drawing from the Catholic intellectual tradition to reengage a skeptical modern audience.

+Barron has been invited to speak about religion at the headquarters of Amazon, Facebook, and Google.
+He has keynoted several conferences and events over the world, including the 2016 World Youth Day and the 2015 World Meeting of Families.